Isomers Part I

 Summary

-• Isomers are molecules with the same molecular formula but different arrangements of atoms, leading to varied structures and properties.
+- Isomers are molecules with the same molecular formula but different arrangements of atoms.

-• Constitutional or structural isomers differ in how atoms are bonded to each other, affecting their intermolecular forces and, consequently, their chemical and physical behaviors.
+- Constitutional isomers differ in how atoms are bonded to each other, affecting their chemical and physical properties.

-• Stereoisomers maintain the same element-element bonds but differ in the spatial arrangement of these bonds, subdivided into conformational and configurational isomers.
+- Stereoisomers have the same element-element bonds but differ in the arrangement of these bonds in space, with subtypes including conformational and configurational isomers.

 Chapters